BARCLAYS ALERT: Bragar Eagel & Squire, P.C. Reminds Investors That A Class Action Lawsuit Has Been Filed Against Barclays PLC And Encourages Investors...

 (MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-15, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Barclays PLC (“Barclays” or the“Company”) (NYSE: BCS) in the United States District Court for the Central District of California on behalf of all persons and entities who purchased or otherwise acquired Barclays securities between July 22, 2019 and October 12, 2023, both dates inclusive (the“Class Period”).
+20, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Barclays PLC ("Barclays" or the "Company") (NYSE: BCS) in the United States District Court for the Central District of California on behalf of all persons and entities who purchased or otherwise acquired Barclays securities between July 22, 2019 and October 12, 2023, both dates inclusive (the "Class Period").
 Investors have until January 2, 2024 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.